miayam/learn-css/006 Color/README.md

 Let's say we want to add 50% transparancy to a black text (`#000000`).
 There are 4 slots to place hexadecimal value, each of which has maximum value of `FF` or 255 in decimal.
-The last slot is to define transparancy.
+The last slot is for adjusting transparancy.
 What is 50% of 255?
 It is 127.5 but we round it to 128.
 We convert 128 into hexadecimal which is `80`.
 So, the CSS value to define black with 50% transparancy is `#00000080`.

 ## RGB

 There are 3 slots.
 Each of which has maximum value of 255.
-The forward slash `/` after 3 sequences of decimal number is to define transparancy (0 - 1 or 0% - 100%).
+The forward slash `/` after 3 sequences of decimal number is for adjusting transparancy (0 - 1 or 0% - 100%).

 ```css
 p {